nofeaturesonlybugs/goovus/README.md

 public = /ssl/certs/go.company.corp.pem
 private = /ssl/certs/go.company.corp.pem

-# Next we need a [repo] section for EACH go module we are serving vanity URLs for.
+# Next we need a [repo] section for EACH go module we are serving vanity URLs.
-# In our examples these are libA and libB.
+# In our example these are libA and libB.
 #
 # Note that the value for "name =" is prefixed to each repo.module and they are
 # separated with a slash.
 #
 # In other words "go.company.corp/" is prefixed to both "libA" and "libB" to create the
-# complete name the go tools are searching for.
+# complete name the go tools are searching.
 #

 [repo]